slipwayhq/slipway_docs/docs/getting-started/create-your-first-rig.md

           {
               "type": "TextBlock",
               "horizontalAlignment": "center",
-              "text": input.text
+              "text": outputText
           }
       ]
   };
 }

+function padded(num) {
+  return num.toString().padStart(2, '0');
+}
 ```

 The `run.js` file contains the Javascript that will be executed for the Component.
 In this case it returns a simple [Adaptive Cards](https://adaptivecards.io/) definition
-that will render the text supplied in the input centered horizontally and vertically.
+that will render the text supplied in the input centered horizontally and vertically,
+along with the current time.

 :::info
 Slipway validates the input to your Component before calling the `run` function,